Fresh Grapefruit Cake

 - For frosting, combine the sugar, egg whites, corn syrup and salt in a large heavy saucepan over low heat or double boiler over simmering water.
 With a portable mixer, beat on low speed for 1 minute.
 Continue beating on low over low heat until frosting reaches 160°, about 8-10 minutes.

-- Pour into the bowl of a heavy-duty stand bowl; gradually add the grapefruit juice, peel and vanilla.
+- Pour into the bowl of a heavy-duty stand bowl; gradually add the grapefruit juice, zest and vanilla.
 Beat on high until frosting forms stiff peaks, about 7 minutes.
 Spread between layers and frost entire cake.
-Yield: 12-16 servings.

 I too could not get the icing temp to reach 160 without burning to the pan, it wouldn't go past 130 degrees.